Larrouy Island

-Larrouy Island is an island 5 nmi long and 2 nmi wide which rises to 745 m, (the Peak Pilot) lying in Grandidier Channel off the northwest coast of Velingrad Peninsula 4 nmi north of Ferin Head, Antarctica.
+Larrouy Island is an island 5 nmi long and 2 nmi wide which rises to 745 m at Peak Pilot.
+It lies in the Grandidier Channel off the northwest coast of Velingrad Peninsula 4 nmi north of Ferin Head, Antarctica.
 It was discovered by the French Antarctic Expedition, 1903–05, under Jean-Baptiste Charcot, who named it for Paul Augustin Jean Larrouy, at that time a French Minister Plenipotentiary.